tlack/xacto/README.md

 # xacto

-Xacto is a tool for manipulating data with Javascript.
-It is heavily inspired by Q/Kdb and Mathematica.
+Xacto is a tool for manipulating data with Javascript which is heavily inspired by Q/Kdb and Mathematica.
+It includes a general API and an in-memory database implementation.

 Work with your data at a high level, using a uniform set of functions that work against different types of in-memory values, files, remote resources, etc.

+## Status

+Pretty new.
+Don't trust with your important data just yet.

 ## Features